-Upon completion of this offering and the concurrent private placement, we will have a total of shares of common stock outstanding, assuming no outstanding options are exercised after , 2006.
-Shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares which may be held or acquired by our "affiliates," as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 described below.
-The remaining shares of common stock outstanding will be deemed "restricted securities" as defined under Rule 144.
+Upon completion of this offering and the concurrent private placement, we will have a total of 41,651,028 shares of common stock outstanding, assuming no outstanding options are exercised after July 31, 2006.
+Shares sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares which may be held or acquired by our "affiliates," as that term is defined in Rule 144 promulgated under the Securities Act, which shares will be subject to the volume limitations and other restrictions of Rule 144 described below, and shares acquired pursuant to the directed share program, which will be subject to lock-up agreements prohibiting sales for a period of 180 days after the date of this prospectus, subject to certain exceptions as described below.
+890,952 shares of common stock have been reserved for sale pursuant to the directed share program and, if acquired pursuant to such program, will be subject to lock-up agreements.
+35,502,880 shares of common stock outstanding will be deemed "restricted securities" as defined under Rule 144.
 Restricted securities may be sold in the public market only if registered under the Securities Act or pursuant to an exemption from such registration, including, among others, the exemptions provided by Rules 144, 144(k) and 701 promulgated under the Securities Act, summarized below.